 Egg Size: Large to XL

-Egg Color: dark chocolate brown – brown depending
+Egg Color: chocolate brown – different shades of brown

 Comb Type: Single

 Temperament: friendly and kind, overall great personality both roosters and hens